 How do I know if I'm at risk for diabetes?

 Over 26 million people in the United States have diabetes and many more are at risk of developing diabetes.
 How do you know if you are at risk?
 See the Diabetes Risk Checklist below to learn whether you're at risk.
 And if you are, find out what you can do to reduce your diabetes risk.
-Then to help manage your food plan without giving up taste, see our top rated recipes for ideas.
+Then to help manage your food plan without giving up taste, see our Healthy Living Recipes for ideas.

 What can I do if I’m at risk for diabetes?